eclipse-simrel/.github/wiki/SimRel/Simultaneous_Release_Requirements.md

 The requirements in this section were historically called "the must do" items;
 they are a "must" not for the release, but must be met for a project to be in the common, central repository.
-The common repo is for end users to discover easily and therefore (per EPP Policy) are the minimum requirements to be included in EPP Packages.
+The common repository is for end users to discover easily and therefore (per EPP Policy) are the minimum requirements to be included in EPP Packages.
 The criteria in this section are designed to make sure projects work relatively well, work well together, and can be installed together.